Start Generating High Quality Ideas Online Quickly

 More citizens participating will increase the legitimacy of your project.

 For some projects it can be important to use many marketing channels but as the citizen engagement happens online then those channels are the most important.
 And usually the best performing online marketing channels are other social media platforms like Facebook, Instagram and Twitter – this is due to the fact that people on social media are already in an engagement mode and therefore more likely to participate.
+You could think of Your Priorities as an extension of social media.

 Create a marketing plan that defines how you are going to reach the audience that you identified in step 1.